sazonovanton/SirChatalot/README.md

 Whitelist.txt, .config and chats.pickle are stored in the `./data` directory.
 Logs rotate every day and are stored in the `./logs` directory.

+Bot is designed to talk to you in a style of a knight in the middle ages.
+You can change that in the `gptproc.py` file.

 ## Configuration
 The bot requires a configuration file to run.
 The configuration file should be in [INI file format](https://en.wikipedia.org/wiki/INI_file) and should contain the following fields:
 ```